ctfs/write-ups-2015/boston-key-party-2015/school-bus/riverside/README.md

 $ awk 'BEGIN{split("          zxcvbnm  asdfghjkl qwertyuiop",key,//)}{r=int(($2-20)/-100);c=int(($1 - 117 + (r % 2 * 40)) / 85);k=r*10+c;printf "%s",key[k]}END{print""}' click_coordinates.txt
 the quick brown fox jumps over the lazy dog thekeyisiheardyoulikedsketchyetchinglastyear
 ```
-If you aren't a fan of decyphering awk, there is some ugly python to re-write here too.  [usb-mouse_osk_decode.py]
+If you aren't a fan of decyphering awk, there is an ugly python example for you to re-write.  [usb-mouse_osk_decode.py](usb-mouse_osk_decode.py)

 ## Other write-ups and resources